dsccommunity/SqlServerDsc/Tests/Integration/README.md

 for other integration tests to use.

 >**NOTE:** Uninstall is not tested, because when upgrading the existing
->Microsoft SQL Server 2017 Reporting Services instance it requires a
+>Microsoft SQL Server Reporting Services instance it requires a restart,
->restart, that prevents uninstall until the node is restarted.
-AppVeyor
+>that prevents uninstall until the node is restarted.
+AppVeyor build
->build workers are not allowed to be restarted during testing phase.
+>workers are not allowed to be restarted during testing phase.

 Instance |  State
 --- | ---